-The lindy hop was first and foremost a social dance, and as with all cultural phenomena, there isn’t a neat timeline or definitive set of answers to its evolution.
+The lindy hop was first and foremost a social dance, and as with many cultural phenomena, it can be difficult for historians to pin down a neat timeline for its evolution.
 However, there are a few key things you should know that will help you appreciate just what a wonderful dance it is.

 The lindy hop is a partnered social dance that originated in the African-American communities of Harlem, New York City in the 1920s and 1930s.
-It evolved with the swingin’ jazz music popular at the time, and its hub was the iconic Savoy Ballroom in Harlem.
+It evolved with the swingin’ jazz music popular at the time.

-Sets of moves improvised on the sidewalks made their way into energetic dance competitions in the Savoy, a grand two-tiered ballroom that stood at 596 Lenox Avenue, spanning from 140th to 141st Streets.
+Sets of moves improvised on the sidewalks made their way into energetic dance competitions in the Savoy Ballroom, a grand two-tiered ballroom in Harlem.
+It stood at 596 Lenox Avenue, spanning from 140th to 141st Streets and was a famed nightspot and hub for lindy hop.
 Unusually for ballrooms at the time, the Savoy was integrated.
-Dance writer Carrie Stern paints a picture of the Savoy as follows:

 What’s in a name?